-School districts who have adopted the SEED model will be expected to engage in the CSDE-sponsored multi-day training.
+Administrators will be expected to engage in the CSDE-sponsored multi-day training for SEED.
 This comprehensive training will give evaluators the opportunity to:

-- Understand the various components of the SEED administrator evaluation and support system; - Understand sources of evidence that demonstrate proficiency on the CT Leader Evaluation and Support Rubric 2015;\ - Establish a common language that promotes professionalism and a culture for learning through the lens of the CT Leader Evaluation and Support Rubric 2015; - Establish inter-rater reliability through calibrations of observer interpretations of evidence and judgments of leadership practice; and - Collaborate with colleagues to deepen understanding of the content.
+- Understand the various components of the administrator evaluation and support system; - Understand sources of evidence that demonstrate proficiency on the CT Leader Evaluation and Support Rubric 2015;\ - Establish a common language that promotes professionalism and a culture for learning through the lens of the CT Leader Evaluation and Support Rubric 2015; - Establish inter-rater reliability through calibrations of observer interpretations of evidence and judgments of leadership practice; and - Collaborate with colleagues to deepen understanding of the content.